hollowdoor/dara/README.md

 This compromise allows the `dara` constructor to be almost any type of operator.
 It's a weakness, and a strength.
 It depends on how careful you are when designing methods you intend to use to extend the dara constructor.

+## dara.extend(object, context)

+dara.extend is the same as dara.mix, but also if a init method exists it will be called after the mix extension.
+It returns dara itself.

 ## Static methods

 ## dara.compose